 Kindly note that this is an invitation-only event.

-If you are a HR Manager interested in attending our HR Roundtable, please submit your contact details and we will contact you.
+If you are an HR Manager interested in attending our HR Roundtable, please submit your contact details and we will contact you.